Do You Have to wait to swim after you eat?

 Your body contains about 1.2-1.5 gallons of blood — approximately 10% of an adult’s body weight is blood.
 That said, the body has plenty of blood to go around.
 There is enough blood to digest and swim at the same time.

-What happens with blood flow when eating
+What happens to blood flow when eating

-Blood flow does increase in the gastrointestinal system during meal times.
+Blood does increase in the gastrointestinal system during meal times.
 There are 2 phases: the anticipation/ingestion phase and the digestion/absorption phase.

 During the anticipation phase, your body is preparing itself to eat.
 It has been triggered to know that food is on the way and begins to start pumping more blood.
 Your heart begins to pump more quickly, and your cardiac output increases.
 During this phase, not much happens in the GI system, but this increase allows for the digestion phase to have the blood it needs to digest your food.